tonytins/zsandbox/README.md

 # Zig Sandbox (zsandbox)

 Zig Sandbox, or zsandbox, is a personal testing ground for exploring the capabilities and syntax of the Zig programming language.
-This repository contains code examples adapted from [Rosetta Code](https://rosettacode.org/), serving as practical exercises to familiarize oneself with Zig's features and conventions.

 ## Requirements